 This condition is more common than you think.
 But fortunately, by using ultrasound, you can determine the gestational age and the due date.

-Read| Boy or Girl ?
+Read Boy or Girl ?
 Signs of Your Baby’s Sex

 What is the solution in an irregular or somewhat long period?

 There are some women who have menstrual periods that are consistently longer than normal.
-With some simple calculations, the pregnancy wheel can still be used in these cases.
+With some simple calculations and pregnancy care, the pregnancy wheel can still be used in these cases.
 The second phase of the menstrual period always lasts 14 days, which is the time between ovulation and the next menstrual period.
 If a woman's menstrual period is 35 days, for example, then the ovulation will be around day 21 of her period.
 As long as we have a general idea of when ovulation will occur in general, the adjusted LMP can be used to determine the date of delivery on the gestational wheel.
 For example, if the menstrual period is 35 days long, and the first day of the period is November 1st (1/11):

 • Add 21 days (the date becomes November 22).